Secludedly/TURZX-Theme-Repo-5in/README.md

 **Program Site:** https://www.turzx.com

 # SUBMIT A THEME
-If you'd like to submit a theme for me to uplod to this repository, email me at simplelogin.macaw660@slmail.me with the subject "Turzx."
+If you'd like to submit a theme for me to upload to this repository, email me at simplelogin.macaw660@slmail.me with the subject "Turzx."